Membership

 Bethlehem is a much better community with you here.
 Whether you have recently started attending or you have been coming for years, consider this your invitation to take the leap and join Bethlehem!

-The membership process invites you into conversation with a pastor, connection with other members, and a tour of different ways to engage as a community.
+The membership process invites you into conversation with a pastor, connection with other members, and help navigating the ways you can serve and grow at Bethlehem.

 Contact Pastor Meta for details.